-I often hear from readers about their desire to travel and their anxiety about travel.
+I often hear from readers that they simultaneously have a great desire to travel solo and are afraid of traveling alone.

 In this post I'm going to try to address both.
 But first, let's look at fear.

 One of the first steps in facing any fear is to name it.
 Break it down to see the source of the fear and determine whether it makes sense or not.
-So below is a list fears that stop people from traveling.
+Below is a list of reasons people might be afraid of traveling alone.
 Click on each fear to read recommendations on how to overcome them.:

 - Worry about being lonely